Four Ways to Conduct One-Way ANOVA with Python

 ** p < .01 (q-critical[3, 27] = 4.49413305084)Code language: HTTP (http)

 We get a lot of more information using the anova1way method.
 What may be of particular interest here is that we get results from a post-hoc test (i.e., Tukey HSD).
-Whereas the ANOVA only lets us know that there was a significant effect of treatment the post-hoc analysis reveals where this effect may be (between which groups).
+Whereas the ANOVA only tells us that there was a significant effect of treatment, the post-hoc analysis reveals where this effect lies (between which groups).

 Python ANOVA using Pingouin (bonus)

-In this section, we are going to learn how to carry out ANOVA in Python using the package pingouin.
-This package is, as with Statsmodels, very simple to use.
-If we want to carry out an ANOVA we just use the method called anova.
+In this section, we will learn how to perform ANOVA in Python using the pingouin package.
+This package, as with Statsmodels, is very simple to use.
+If we want to carry out an ANOVA, we use anova.

 import pandas as pd